 Shopify’s backend allows you to make changes to the theme.
 You can do it via drag and drop or via a hybrid approach to editing.
 Small customizations (colors, logos, etc) require just a click while bigger changes (layout, widgets, etc) require editing Shopify’s custom Liquid language.
 Here’s Shopify’s drag and drop tool.

 Volusion has a Theme Store that is rapidly growing.
-They’ve just added a new batch of new themes.
+They’ve just added a fresh batch of new themes.
 However, it still lacks the diversity of Shopify.
 Their price points for premium themes are usually higher as well.
 That said, Volusion theme editing options include both selecting small customizations and editing the HTML/CSS.
 It’s a more straightforward editor that you’ll get with Shopify.

-Overall, I think most storeowners will find more flexibility with Shopify’s approach to design.
+Overall, I think most store owners will find more flexibility with Shopify’s approach to design.
 However, if you want to edit HTML/CSS directly without learning a new language and/or want to download template designs (rather than working in a development store) – then you’ll like Volusion better.

 Shopify vs. Volusion Conclusion & Next Steps